 Given Barolo’s popularity, the restaurant’s service extended to tables all around the edges of the lagoon pool, where we chose to sit.

-The service was good but the food was my least favourite of any we encountered during our stay at Amilla.
+The service was good but the food wasn’t on the level of the other restaurants at the resort.
 Perhaps we’ve been spoilt on our frequent visits to Italy but all of the pastas and salads here just seemed a little bland and nondescript.
 They weren’t terrible by any means but they were remarkable in how unremarkable they were when compared to all the other food we ate here.

 As it transpires, our favourite breakfast spot was also our preferred dinner location.

 At night, Feeling Koi faces the sunset and there is a bar upstairs which is perfectly positioned to capture the moment as you enjoy a pre-dinner cocktail.

 Unfortunately the cocktails here didn’t taste as good as they looked.
 We’d been told that the cocktail menu at the Baa Baa Bar was excellent and figured that the drinks here would be the same.